dimk1301/Guides/ai-token-efficiency-playbook.md

 The built-in `/context` commands (see the Cross-Tool Equivalents table below) are enough for day-to-day use.
 If you need cost visibility across a team, or are building your own tooling around these agents, track raw token counters rather than dollar totals — they're the more stable unit as pricing changes.
 Five numbers cover it per request or loop iteration:

 * `input_tokens` — uncached input, full price
-* `cache_read_tokens` — cached input, heavily discounted
+* `cache_read_tokens` — cached input, heavily discounted (10% of input price)
-* `cache_write_tokens` — one-time fee to populate the cache
+* `cache_write_tokens` — one-time fee to populate the cache (1.25× to 2× the input price)
 * `output_tokens` — generated text
-* `thinking_tokens` — reasoning/extended-thinking tokens, where applicable
+* `thinking_tokens` — reasoning/extended-thinking tokens, where applicable (billed as output on most providers)

 A high `input_tokens`-to-`cache_read_tokens` ratio over time is usually the clearest sign that the context-ordering advice above, or Rules 1 and 7, aren't being followed in practice.
+Similarly, frequent large `cache_write_tokens` spikes indicate unnecessary cache invalidations (editing instruction files, switching models/effort mid-session).

 **Mapping counters to dollars, roughly:** if you need an actual budget number rather than just a trend line, multiply each counter by your model's current per-token rate — input, cache read, cache write, and output are usually four different rates, and the ratios between them change more often than the raw numbers do, so pull current rates from your provider's pricing page rather than hardcoding them.
 If you're building a dashboard or spreadsheet around this, add a reminder to refresh the rates; stale per-token prices are the most common source of wrong budget projections on long-lived internal tools.